Demi Lovato Moves On From Luke Rockhold To MMA Fighter Guilherme Vasconcelos

 What are your thoughts on Demi Lovato and Guilherme Vasconcelos dating?
 Share your thoughts below in the comments section.

-[Featured image by Noam Galai/Getty Images for Global Citizen]
+[Featured Image by Noam Galai/Getty Images for Global Citizen]